Funding opportunities for MA degrees in journalism

 Students: UK

-Value: tuition fees + some living expenses
+Value: course costs and some living expenses

 Deadline: several cohorts through the year; check website for details